Leave No One’s Health Behind: Invest in Health Systems for All

 International Universal Health Coverage Day aims to raise awareness of the need for strong and resilient health systems and universal health coverage with multi-stakeholder partners.
 Each year on 12 December, UHC advocates raise their voices to share the stories of the millions of people still waiting for health, champion what we have achieved so far, call on leaders to make bigger and smarter investments in health, and encourage diverse groups to make commitments to help move the world closer to UHC by 2030.

-2020 has been a long moment of reckoning for health systems around the world.
-While the harsh lessons of COVID-19 are far from new—and while fears and injustices now making headlines reflect the daily reality of millions before the pandemic—the sheer scale of this crisis has sparked new urgency around health systems and universal health coverage.
+The COVID-19 pandemic has been an ongoing moment of reckoning for health systems around the world.
+While the harsh lessons of our global situation are far from new—and while fears and injustices now making headlines reflect the daily reality of millions before the pandemic—the sheer scale of this crisis has sparked new urgency around health systems and universal health coverage.
 More leaders than ever are paying attention, and more people than ever are rising to demand change.

-One year since the UN High-Level Meeting on Universal Health Coverage — where world leaders endorsed the most ambitious and comprehensive political declaration on health in history – and in the midst of a global pandemic, we unite to call on leaders to protect everyone with this year’s theme:
+In 2019, world leaders endorsed the most ambitious and comprehensive political declaration on health in history at the UN High-Level Meeting on Universal Health Coverage.
+In the midst of a global pandemic, we unite to call on leaders to protect everyone with this year’s theme:

 More information can be found on the official campaign microsite: www.UHCDay.org.